-Some therapists and centers are not able to provide Rebound Therapy at all because they do not have the budget or space for a full sized trampoline.
+Some therapists and schools are not able to provide Rebound Therapy at all because they do not have the budget or space for a full sized trampoline.

 Flexi-Bounce Therapy is the solution to this dilemma and is the ideal complement to Rebound Therapy.

-Flexi-Bounce Therapy can be provided on a daily basis in a room, hall or any convenient space, or at home, in between the students' usual Rebound Therapy sessions.
+Flexi-Bounce Therapy can be provided on a daily basis in the classroom, or in any convenient space, or at home, in between the students' usual Rebound Therapy sessions.